rafusmall.gif (11067 bytes)

 36EWS Major Andy Proud by WWII Gremlin hall photograph

-Framed photo of 36BS B24 Liberator nicknamed Strictly Victory" adorns 36EWS wall.
+Framed photo of 36BS B24 Liberator nicknamed Strictly Victory adorns 36EWS wall

 36th Electronic Warfare Squadron Challenge Coin